rohanmistry231/50-Days-of-DSA-in-Python/Day 1/Readme.md

     res.sort()
     return res
 ```
--Explanation: This method squares each element of the array and sorts the results.
+- Explanation: This method squares each element of the array and sorts the results.
--Time Complexity: O(n log n) due to the sorting step.
+- Time Complexity: O(n log n) due to the sorting step.
--Space Complexity: O(n) due to the new array res.
+- Space Complexity: O(n) due to the new array res.

 ##### **Method 2: Optimized Approach**
 ```python